923b31ec home slide 2

 Parents play a pivotal role, including by talking to children about what they do online or doing activities together, according to the findings of the report.
 Support from parents enables children to engage in a wider range of online activities, improves their skills, and reduces their exposure to risk, the report says.

-Schools should also offer opportunities for teachers to book children on how to use the internet to search for information and evaluate the truthfulness of what they find, the report notes, stressing that teachers need to be liberate potentialed and trained to give this guidance as part of their classroom practice.
+Schools should also offer opportunities for teachers to guide children on how to use the internet to search for information and evaluate the truthfulness of what they find, the report notes, stressing that teachers need to be liberate potentialed and trained to give this guidance as part of their classroom practice.

 The Problem: Internet Overload